Shockster218/Hobbit-PC-Autosplitter/README.md

 ASL originally made by MD_PI, revamped by Shockster_ as an all-in-one autosplitter!

 <h2> For All Quests Usage with Summary Component</h2>
-1. Deactivate the autosplitter you're currently using. ** MAKE SURE YOU DEACTIVATE THE AUTOSPLITTER IN "Edit Splits". </br>
+1. Deactivate the autosplitter you're currently using. ** MAKE SURE YOU DEACTIVATE THE AUTOSPLITTER IN "Edit Splits" **. </br>
 2. Right click livesplit and find "Edit Layout".
 Click the plus button along the left and add a "Scriptable Auto Splitter" component. </br>
 3. Double click the newly added component in the list, click "Browse" at the top, then locate the PC All-In-One Autosplitter (where ever you downloaded it, doesn't matter where it is). </br>
 4. Make sure "Start", "Split", and "Reset" aren't grayed out and make sure they're checked. </br>